ArianeBeaudin/arianebeaudin.github.io/_posts/2020-08-09-hyperpop-and-glitch-art.md

 ---
 layout: post
 title: hyperpop and glitch art
+description: Essay where I wonder if hyperpop is the new rock 'n' roll and glitch art the new pop art.
 ---

 > The role of the artist is to make the revolution irresistible.